Literature and Culture in the Ancient Mediterranean: Greece, Rome, and the Near East

 Ettore Cingano, professor of Greek Literature, Università Ca' Foscari Venezia

-Lucio Milano, professor of Ancient Near Eastern History, Università Ca' Foscari Venezia
+Lucio Milano, professor of History of the Ancient Near East, Università Ca' Foscari Venezia

-The completed form together with the requested documents should be sent by e-mail, fax or regular mail to Venice International University (see address below) by May 31, 2013.
+The completed form together with the requested documents should be sent by e-mail, fax or regular mail to Venice International University (see address below) and must reach our offices no later than Monday June 15, 2015.

 Venice International University